zkny/crudengine/frontend/README.md

 DocumentObject: A mongodb document that we modified.
 (ObjectID included)
 <a name="delete"></a>
 ### Delete
 >Deletes a document from database.
+Files will not be deleted, we have to do that manually, to avoid accidental file deletion.
 * Method: DELETE
 * Resolves into: [WriteResults](https://docs.mongodb.com/manual/reference/method/db.collection.update/#writeresults-update)
 ```javascript